Browse by Medical Category

 The Department of Radiation Oncology at Massachusetts General Hospital combines clinical expertise, compassionate care, and advanced radiation therapies to deliver the safest, most effective treatments for cancer and benign tumors.

-Our staff physicians are all faculty at Harvard Medical School and include some of the world's most knowledgeable and skilled radiation oncologists.
-Being at a large academic medical center allows our physicians to specialize and truly be expert in a specific type of cancer.
-We have radiation oncology physicians that specialize in treating cancer and benign conditions of the brain, breast, prostate, bladder, gastrointestinal system, cervix and uterus, head and neck, lung, pancreas, bone, skin and every other organ and system in the body.
-As part of Mass General’s multidisciplinary Cancer Center, the radiation oncology physicians work closely with medical oncology and surgical oncology colleagues that specialize in the same disease, and together they develop the optimal treatment plan for each patient.
+Our staff physicians are some of the world's most knowledgeable and skilled radiation oncologists and are all faculty members at Harvard Medical School.
+Being at a large academic medical center allows our physicians to specialize in specific types of cancer.
+As part of Mass General’s multidisciplinary Cancer Center, the radiation oncologists work closely with medical oncology and surgical oncology colleagues that specialize in the same disease, and together, they develop the optimal treatment plan for each patient.
 The ability to have a thoughtful and well-coordinated treatment plan developed jointly by radiation oncologists, medical oncologists and surgical oncologists sets MGH apart from most other Cancer Centers and has positive impacts on the quality of care provided.

 Our state-of-the-art radiation technologies, found in few other U.S. hospitals, provide precise targeting of tumors while minimizing the potential for injury to surrounding tissue.
-Each year, we successfully treat thousands of patients with noninvasive and minimally invasive internal and external radiation therapies, including proton beam therapy, stereotactic radiosurgery, brachytherapy, intensity-modulated radiation therapy (IMRT), and image-guided radiation therapy (IGRT).
+Each year, we successfully treat thousands of patients with noninvasive and minimally invasive internal and external radiation therapies, including proton beam therapy, stereotactic radiosurgery, stereotactic body radiation therapy (SBRT), brachytherapy, intensity-modulated radiation therapy (IMRT), volumetric arc therapy (VMAT) and image-guided radiation therapy (IGRT).